 Can be binary

-The below image describe 5 Documents : 4 terms
+The below image describes 5 Documents: 4 terms

 Document Term Matrix

 In DTM, the semantic of the text is disregarded.
-All the same terms should look alike before computing dtm.
+All the same, terms should look-alike before computing dtm.
 Also, words should be present in their root form (Stemming) and stopwords should be removed.
+Learn more about Stemming and Lemmatization in NLP.

 If the documents have nothing in common then it would be 0 or else if they are similar then it would be 1.